Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 1. **Find out where downloads are saved** on your computer.

-   How you so this will depend on which browser you use.
+   How you do this will depend on which browser you use.
 You can find instructions for changing your default download location in [Chrome](https://support.google.com/chrome/answer/95759?hl=en-GB&co=GENIE.Platform%3DDesktop), [Edge](https://support.microsoft.com/en-us/microsoft-edge/find-where-your-browser-is-saving-downloads-d3e83af6-68bb-aa90-3167-eeb657013902) or [Safari](https://support.apple.com/en-gb/guide/safari/sfri40598/mac).

    If you already know which folder your downloads go to, then you can skip this step.